 Climb every mountain, or so the song goes, but it's only fun if you are feeling fit.

-Hiking is not - or should not be - a competitive sport, but it makes sense to consider how you can best prepare yourself a few months before your multi-day tour.
+Hiking is not - or should not be - a competitive sport, but it makes sense to consider how you can best prepare yourself a few weeks or months before your multi-day tour.

 Having sore muscles after the first day makes the next hiking day anything but a pleasure.
 Apart from being fit, it is also vital to do something for your balance.

 Balance diminishes as we age.
 Therefore, its important to strengthen your sense of balance so you feel steadier and able to take safe steps, especially when hiking in rough terrain

 Your ligaments and muscles will need to be strengthened.
 After all are your muscles 'used to' moving for four to six hours a day?
 And carrying a backpack makes the strain more significant.

 It would be ideal to go on a day hike at least once a week for a few months before your trip and to cover a few meters of altitude with a weighted pack on your back.
 But for most people, this is not feasible.

 Maybe you live on the flat and don't have hiking terrain right at your doorstep or simply (like most people) you just don't have the spare time.